the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.10.1 =
+* Tweak: Automatic image resolution detection setting now works better with wide images.
+Resizing the browser will now automatically raise the image resolution if needed.

 = 1.10 =
 * New: We've made improvements to the way photos are loaded into the feed, adding a smooth transition to display photos subtly rather than suddenly.
 * New: More header sizes; you can now choose from three sizes: small, medium, and large.
 Change this on the "Customize" tab.